Events to Challenge the Mind as well as the Body

 This ongoing program is a commitment to help adaptive military veterans break through perceived constraints and overcome emotional, physical and technical boundaries, and to realize their endeavors in life are possible.
 Past participants have included veterans from wars and conflicts from Korea through Vietnam, Bosnia, the Gulf War and Afghanistan and Iraq.

-The Military Initiative program began with the January 1998 Vietnam Challenge, a bicycle and hand cycle ride from Hanoi to Ho Chi Minh City that brought together a diverse team of disabled former Vietnam War combatants from Vietnam and the United States.
-This event was documented by Kartemquin Films in their award-winning 1998 documentary, “Vietnam, Long Time Coming.”
+The Military Initiative program began with the January 1998 Vietnam Challenge, a bicycle and hand cycle ride from Hanoi to Ho Chi Minh City.
+This event brought together a diverse team of disabled former Vietnam War combatants from Vietnam and the United States.
+Documented by Kartemquin Films in their award-winning 1998 documentary, “Vietnam, Long Time Coming,” the Challenge was an important step in healing the invisible wounds of war.

-The popular Face of America bicycle and hand cycle ride to the historic Civil War battlefields of Gettysburg, Pennsylvania is the annual legacy of the Vietnam Challenge.
-Each April, more than 600 cyclists participate on two routes in a two-day ride that includes more than 150 injured military veterans from all service branches.
-Athletes from across the United States, Puerto Rico and Canada ride in the Face of America.
+World T.E.A.M.
+Sports‘ popular Face of America bicycle and hand cycle ride to the historic Civil War battlefields of Gettysburg, Pennsylvania is the annual legacy of the Vietnam Challenge.
+Each April, more than 600 cyclists participate on two routes in a two-day journey that includes more than 150 adaptive military veterans from all service branches.
+Athletes from across North America, Puerto Rico and Europe ride together in the Face of America.

 In mid-June 2014, the CanAm Veterans’ Challenge brought together veterans from the United States, Canada and Denmark for a two-week ride from the capital of Canada, Ottawa, to the capital of the United States, Washington D.C.
 The ride through Ontario, New York, Pennsylvania, Maryland and Virginia not only demonstrated to the public the determination and perseverance of athletes with disabilities, but also created a new community for the participating riders.